Change of name

 Change your surname after marriage

-If you were married in Australia, you can take the surname of your husband, wife, or partner without registering the name change.
-Learn how to change your surname after marriage in Australia
+If you were married in Australia, you can take the surname of your partner without going through the formal name change application process.
+Learn how to change your surname after marriage in Australia.

 Change your Name (Adult)

-To register a change of name for an adult for any other reason use our online form below.
+To register a change of name for an adult use our online form below.

 Change the name of a child